LingConLab/data_oral_khakas_corpus/README.md

 malt.wh@gmail.com (Vera Maltseva)

-Or with questions about the search platform or leave an issue in [its repository](https://github.com/LingConLab/Khakas_corpus):
+You may contact with questions about the search platform or leave an issue in [its own repository](https://github.com/LingConLab/Khakas_corpus):

 elena.o.sokur@gmail.com (Elena Sokur)